PrintStructor/knomi-toolchanger/src/power_management/README.md

 ## 🚀 Integration

-Complete guide see:
+Complete guides:
-- `docs/DISPLAY_SLEEP_INSTALLATION.md` - Step-by-step guide
+- `docs/DISPLAY_SLEEP_INSTALLATION.md` - User build/flash steps and timeouts
-- `docs/DISPLAY_SLEEP_INTEGRATION.md` - Technical details
+- `docs/dev/DISPLAY_SLEEP_IMPLEMENTATION.md` - Developer hooks and integration points

 **Quick Start:**

-1. Copy files to `/src/power_management/`
+These files are already part of the firmware.
+To use the sleep system:
-2. Add includes in 4 files
+1. Build/flash the firmware as in `docs/DISPLAY_SLEEP_INSTALLATION.md`
-3. Insert API calls
+2. Keep Moonraker reachable so wake-on-activity works
-4. Build & Flash
+3. If you are porting or modifying: follow the hook list in `docs/dev/DISPLAY_SLEEP_IMPLEMENTATION.md`

 ## 🧪 Testing